kevindbaik/kevindbaik/README.md

 ### 🙋🏻‍♂️ About Me:
 I'm a full stack developer with a background in behavior psychology.
 Driven by a keen interest in solving problems and a fondness for technology, I knew software engineering was for me since my first line of code (*hint* it was ```<button>Hello!</button>```).

 I never get bored of learning about new technologies and always challenge myself to tackle things outside of my comfort zone.
-A daily reminder is to embrace daily discomforts as an opportunity for self growth.
+A daily reminder is to embrace discomforts as an opportunity for self growth.
 Outside of work you can probably find me exploring new food spots with friends, at a concert for one of my favorite bands, or at the park with my poodle Teddy!

 - 🌱 I’m currently improving on data structures + algorithms.